Chaos99/DIY-NAS2018/README.md

 Including the original prices of the things I had around and including shipping, I paid 5% more than the cheapest offer for a Synology DS218+.
 (Because I made a last-minute upgrade on the chipsets.
 Could have gone for a J4105 to keep within the budget).
 For this I got 2x the single, 3x the multi thread performance, added 6GB more RAM and got 119.5GB more space on the FLASH system partition.

+## The HW build

+Putting it all togetheer proved more complicated than originally anticipated.
+The Cooler Master 130 is, although well-built for it's cheap price, totally rubbish.
+Instead of offering a traditional drive cage to mount disks in (there would be space for about 6-7 3.5inch drives + a 5.25inch one), they opted to just give you 3 mount points on the bottom(3.5'), side(3.5') and top(2.5') with the option to put another drive of any size in the 5.25 inch bay.
+And even those are placed in a way that makes the use of 90deg SATA data/power plugs impossible (although they ship them with the case) and doesn't even let me mount them the other way around.
+With just 2 data drives and 'creative' mounting hacks (zip ties ftw!)
+I managed for my setup, but I will have to build my own drive cage should I want to update to 4 drives.
+You better chose a differnet case.

+Plugin the DC-DC power adapter in had me puzzled for a while.
+The ITX connector on the board had clear asymetrical shapes to prevent pluging it in the wrong way around.
+But they didn't match up with the plug!
+I was shocked.
+Until I finally made the stubborn atempt to plug it in anyway and to my suprise the plug was actually 2x2 pins shorter than the connector matching the safety-shapes differently than expected.

+The case has room for a full-size ATX/ITX power supply, which I didn't need.
+I zip-tied the small power brick into the case instead to have it out of the way.
+The 2 fans (80mm side + 120mm front) are overkill for the TDP-10W CPU.
+I kept them on auto-speed because the NAS sits in the basement anyway.
+If you are going for a living room-compatible noise level, you can deactivate the side-fan and reduce the 120mm to a minimum to put a gentle breeze on the disks and power brick to reduce the noise to the low hum of 2 spinning disks.